MartinEesmaa/VVCEasy/README.md

 git clone --depth=1 https://github.com/MartinEesmaa/VVCEasy && cd VVCEasy
 ```

-Step 2: When you build, this will restore project first and then compiles.
+Step 2: When you build, this will restore the project first and it compiles.
 ```
 dotnet build -c Release
 ```